bmaggiano/E-Commerce-Back-End/README.md

 To see the database with basic product info/category info/tag info (run the command npm run seed).

-To finally run the server (run the command node server)
+To finally run the server (run the command node server).

+We also will be using Insomnia to show case the json data being translated behind the scenes.

 ## License